-To access the Precertification Lookup Tool, log in at https://providers.amerigroup.com/DC and go to Availity > Authorizations & Referrals > Precertification Lookup Tool.
-You must be a registered user to access the tool.
-The site also offers tutorials to guide you through the medication prior authorization process and other helpful functions.
+To access the Prior authorization Lookup Tool, log in at https://providers.amerigroup.com/DC and go to Availity.
+From Availity's home page select Payer Spaces, then choose Amerigroup from the Payer Menu.
+You will find the link to the Prior authorization Look Up Tool on Payer Spaces Applications.
+Availity also offers tutorials to guide you through the medication prior authorization process and other helpful functions.

-The information will be reviewed by a clinical pharmacist and/or medical director for medical necessity and the provider will be notified within 24 hours of receipt of the necessary clinical information for a covered outpatient drug.
+The information will be reviewed by our clinical team for medical necessity and the provider will be notified within 24 hours of receipt of the necessary clinical information for a covered outpatient drug.
 For medical injectable drugs that are not included in "outpatient drugs," a decision will be provided within 72 hours after receipt for expedited requests, and 14 calendar days for standard requests.

-If the service is denied, the prescriber and the enrollee are notified in writing of the denial.
+If the service is denied, the prescriber and the enrollee are notified verbally and in writing of the denial.
 All decisions are based on medical necessity and are determined according to certain established medical criteria.
 Amerigroup does not cover brand name medications where there is an FDA-approved therapeutically equivalent generic.
-Requests for brand name medications when there is a generic available will follow the precertification process to determine medical necessity.
+Requests for brand name medications when there is a generic available will follow the prior authorization process to determine medical necessity.
 Some drugs have daily quantity and/or dosage limits and are identified as such on the PDL.
-Request for drugs exceeding the limits will require precertification to determine medical necessity.
+Request for drugs exceeding the limits will require prior authorization to determine medical necessity.

-Examples of medications that require precertification are listed below (this list is not all-inclusive and is subject to change):
+Examples of medications that require prior authorization are listed below (this list is not all inclusive and is subject to change):